weijielyu/FaceLift/README.md

 ## 🙏 Acknowledgements

-This codebase is built upon [Era3D](https://penghtyx.github.io/Era3D/) and [GS-LRM](https://sai-bi.github.io/project/gs-lrm/).
+This work is built upon [Era3D](https://penghtyx.github.io/Era3D/) and [GS-LRM](https://sai-bi.github.io/project/gs-lrm/).
 We thank the authors for their excellent work.

+The code has been reimplemented and the weights retrained.
+Results may differ slightly from those reported in the paper.